ps011/ps11-angular/src/assets/blog-posts/trip-to-solace-2.md

 Nakul was riding the bike on the curves.
 Then came a sharp hairpin bend, the bike was at around 40-50 km/h.
 Nakul turned the bike but wasn't able to turn it completely and the bike went off the track.
 Avdhesh immediately told him to apply the front breaks to make to bike stop.
-On which, Nakul replied, "Can we use front breaks as well in this ????".
+On which, Nakul replied, **"Can we use front breaks as well in this ????"**
 Then we came to know that Nakul did the whole trip without knowing that front breaks can be used.
 We all burst into laughter after hearing this.